wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/confd/user_management.md

 ## Create User (the new way)

-As you may see in the previous chapter, there are a lot of steps to follow, in a specific order, to be able to correctly set up a new “telephony” user with all main features enabled.

-To help developers to quickly create users and easily understand the information needed, the user creation process has been revamped.
+To help developers quickly create users and easily understand the information needed, the user creation process has been revamped.
 This allows developers to use one single endpoint, instead of having to call many endpoints.
-Also relations and complete validation/rollback are handled at the
+Also, relations and complete validation/rollback are handled on the
 server-side:

 - the attachments (the link between the user and their related resources)
 - the rollback in case of errors (if one of the resource creations fails)

-**Warning**: The following resources must be created before, when needed:
+**Warning**: If needed, the following resources must be created before user creation:

 - Switchboards
 - Groups